distributed-text-services/specifications/Navigation-Endpoint.md

   - A list of passages can be made of ranges : `[{"start": "a", "end": "b"}]`
 - `dts:citeDepth` defines the maximum depth of the document, *e.g.* if the a document has up to three levels, `dts:citeDepth` should be three
 - `dts:level` defines the level of the reference given.
+- `dts:passage` contains a URI template to the Document endpoint

 ## URI